Age diagnosed: 42

 Specialist interest: YOPD

-“Young Onset Parkinson’s needs it’s own guidelines and younger onset people with Parkinson’s need to be treated as a long term investment.
-Keep them well for as long as possible with suitable future treatment options.”
+“Young Onset Parkinson’s desperately needs its own guidelines; young onset people with Parkinson’s should be treated as a long term investment.
+Keep them well for as long as possible with suitable future treatment options.